tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 CREATE OR REPLACE QUERY q1b () SYNTAX v3 {
   //think the FROM clause as a table (a.attr1, a.attr2,...)
-  // you can group by a or its attributes, and do aggregation SELECT a.isBlocked, count(*) INTO T
+  // you can group by a or its attributes, and do aggregation.
+  // `:Account` is the label of the vertex type, and `a` is the
+  // table alias.
+  SELECT a.isBlocked, count(*) INTO T
   FROM (a:Account)
   GROUP BY a.isBlocked;